r-pufky/docs/source/services/sonarr/basic-configuration.rst

   :no_caption:
   :no_launch:

-.. ggui:: Radarr General Proxy
+.. ggui:: Sonarr General Proxy
   :key_title: Settings --> General --> Proxy
   :option:  Use Proxy
   :setting: No